neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 With your publication created, you're now ready to configure subscribers that will receive the data changes from this publication.

-## Configure subscribers
+## Configure PotgreSQL as a subscriber

-Subscribers are destinations that receive data changes from your publications.
+A subscriber is a destination that receive data changes from your publications.

-Subscribers can range from other Postgres instances to a variety of data services and platforms, each serving different roles within your data infrastructure.
+Subscribers can range from external Postgres instances to a variety of data services and platforms, each serving different roles within your data infrastructure.

-The configuration process for each type of subscriber will have its differences.
-Below, you will find setup guides for different types subscribers:

-- [Configure PostgreSQL as a subscriber](#configure-potgresql-as-a-subscriber): Steps to connect a standalone Postgres database to your Neon publication.
-- [Configure Service A as a Subscriber](tbd): Instructions for integrating a data warehousing platform to synchronize with your Neon data changes.
-- [Configure Service B as a Subscriber](tbd): How to connect real-time stream processing systems to receive updates from Neon.
-- [Configure Service C as a Subscriber](tbd): Guidance on setting up scalable messaging and event-streaming service as a subscribers to your Neon publication.

-### Configure PotgreSQL as a subscriber

 This section describes how to configure a subscription on a standalone Postgres instance to a publication on defined on your Neon database.
 After the subscription is defined, the destination Postgres instance will able to receive data changes from the publication defined on your Neon database.

 ### Prerequisites

-- You have created a publication on your Neon database, as described in [Create publications](#create-publications).
+- You have created a publication on your Neon database, as described in [Create a publication](#create-a-publication).
 - A separate Postgres instance ready to act as the subscriber.
 This must be a Postgres instance other than Neon, such as a local PostgreSQL installation.
 Currently, a Neon database cannot be defined as a subscriber.
 - The PostgreSQL version of the subscriber should be compatible with the publisher.
 The primary (publishing) server must be of the same or a higher version than the replica (subscribing) server.
 For example, you can replicate from PostgreSQL 14 to 16, but not from 16 to 14.
 Neon supports Postgres 14, 15, and 16.
 The Postgres version is deifned when you create a Neon project.